-If your scheduled Conductor fails to run, the first thing to check is whether the Master Switch on the Conductor Setup Tab is enabled (which is required for Conductor schedules to run).
+If your scheduled Conga Batch fails to run, the first thing to check is whether the Master Switch on the Conga Batch Setup Tab is enabled (which is required for Conga Batch schedules to run).
 If it is not enabled, it is possible the Master Switch was disabled due to a Salesforce limitation in which a user can only have four OAuth tokens per application.

 Why Does This Happen?

-The defaultbutton on the Conductor record Page Layout uses OAuth.
-Thus, manually launching Conductor with this button can "kick out" the OAuth token used to run the schedule because of the limitation mentioned above.
+The defaultbutton on the Conga Batch record Page Layout uses OAuth.
+Thus, manually launching Conga Batch with this button can "kick out" the OAuth token used to run the schedule because of the limitation mentioned above.

 This can also happen if you clicktoo many times when generating a Composer debug URL since it also creates an OAuth token.

 One thing you can do to help ensure the Master Switch is not disabled from too many OAuth tokens being created is to change the defaultbutton on the Conga Batch record to use the non-OAuth button that came with the package (the one that says "APXT_BPM__Launch_Dev" when hovering over it.
 See screen shot below).

 - Click Edit Page Layout on the Conga Batch record.

 - Select the Buttons section, drag the default button off the page and drag the new button into the Custom Button region on the page.